spawnmarvel/learning-docker/README.md

 What do we get extra here:

 * Python for programming
-* Bash and linuxm ssh, .sh
+* Bash and linux, ssh, .sh scripts
 * Azure VM with Docker, mount data drive, NSG
 * Azure Container with Docker